Tag archive for: educational innovation

 The objectives of this course

-To be able to offer all medical students structured training that is harmonized prior to their arrival for surgical or emergency room internships.
+To provide all medical students with a structured training program that is standardized before they begin their clinical rotations in surgical or emergency departments.

 With objective information.